 - Halal food with amazing sceneries such as Mount Taranaki

-- Restoring your balance with mindful retreat at a masjid, hikes and visits to natural attractions
+- Restoring your balance with a mindful retreat at a mosque, hikes, and visits to natural attractions

 - Drive, local tour and accommodation tips

 - Helpful resources to enable you to have soulful New Zealand self-drive tours